How to Disable SELinux on CentOS and Rocky Linux

 Option 2: Disable SELinux Permanently

-sudo vi /etc/sysconfig/selinux
+sudo nano /etc/sysconfig/selinux

-2. Change the SELINUX=enforcing directive to SELINUX=disabled.
+2. Locate the SELINUX=enforcing directive in the file and change it to SELINUX=disabled.

 sudo shutdown -r now